 LobbyPhone is an SMS bot you can text to get a short list of your representatives and their phone numbers.
 It’s a great, fast way to get in touch with your national and state representatives.
-It takes just a couple minutes and doesn’t require an internet connection.
+It takes just a couple of minutes and doesn’t require an internet connection.
 Try LobbyPhone by texting (520) 200-2223 with your zip code or postal address.

-John Emerson created this tool to provide Americans with quick access to the people they elected, so they could call and voice their concerns any time.
+John Emerson created this tool to provide Americans with quick access to the people they elected, so they could call and voice their concerns at any time.
 He wrote about his inspiration and process for the project in more detail on his blog.

 Text LobbyPhone your address and it will text you back your reps